Shubham141/Fraud_Detection/README.md

 Load the .csv file

-Check the file in different parameter
+Check the file in different parameters

 The output is generated